AlexN-SM64/sm64-port/enhancements/README.md

 This enhancement allows the same ROM to work on both the Nintendo 64 and the iQue Player.

+Please note: this enhancement has been removed in this repo starting refresh 16.
+Go to [base repo](https://github.com/AlexN-SM64/sm64-port/tree/master/enhancements) instead, clone it and apply this.

 ## Memory Expansion Pak Error Screen - `mem_error_screen.patch`

 Use this patch if your game requires over 4 MB of memory and requires the